MosaabMuhammed/DS-Map/1_Machine Learning/9_Metrics.md

 ```
 </p></details>
 <details><summary><b>R-Squared</b></summary><p>
+NOTE: R-squared increases with the number of features in the model, even if they don't contain any information about the target value at all!!<br>
+So it's better to use adjusted R-squared = adj.
+R^2 = R^2 - (1 - R^2) * p / (n - p - 1) where p = number of features.<br><br>

+The following code implement R-squared
 ```
 # R-squared says how good your model fits the data.
 # R-squared closer to 1.0 says that the model fits the data quite well, whereas closer 0 means that model isn’t that good.